Therapy for Anxious Misfits, Overachievers, and Sensitive Souls

 You’re open to a little woo alongside real-world, research-backed healing.

-You’re fine with a trauma-informed, LGBTQ+ therapist who sometimes curses like a sailor.
+You want to work with a trauma-informed, LGBTQ+ therapist who sometimes curses like a sailor.

 We might not be a good fit if: